dinasaur404/platform-template/README.md

 ```

 The setup script will:

 - Validate your Cloudflare credentials
 - Create the dispatch namespace for Workers for Platforms
 - Auto-create API tokens with correct permissions (if needed)
-- Generate `.dev.vars` with all required configuration
+- Generate `.env` with all required configuration
-- Update `wrangler.toml` with your settings
+- Update `wrangler.jsonc` with your settings

 ---